 Ritalin is highly addictive.

-The chiropractic coalface continues to challenge me professionally in semi-retirement, and excite me.
-Attention deficit Bernie continues to be problematic, but a manageable one, without Ritalin side effects.
+The clinic continues to challenge me professionally in semi-retirement; and excite me.
+Attention deficit Bernie continues to be problematic, but a manageable one, without Ritalin's side effects.

 The inspiration for this page was a young lad of about ten with a problem with his gait; a notable sportsman he has been unable to run recently.
-Fortunately his problems were relatively minor, but what disturbed me greatly, is that he is already on Ritalin.
-Joint pain is one of the Ritalin side effects.
+Fortunately his problems were relatively minor but what disturbed me greatly, was that he is already on Ritalin.
+Joint pain is one of the side effects.

 I take virtually no medication.
-Let your food be your medicine is our motto; that's not original.
+Let your food be your medicine is our motto; that is not original.
 Hippocrates, I believe.
 The sentiment is rephrased by Thomas Edison who stated that doctors of the future should cure and prevent diseases with nutrition, not drugs.

 The most common Ritalin side effects include addiction, exactly what Henry Gadsen, chief executive of a large drug company would want, and anxiety.
 He told Fortune magazine that he wanted his company to be more like chewing gum manufacturer, Wrigley.

-The list of Ritalin side effects make scary reading; for example it includes headache, nausea, insomnia, joint pain and slowed growth in children.
-Read them rather at a medical site such as Ritaline side effects at Web MD.
+The list of Ritalin side effects makes scary reading; for example it includes headache, nausea, and insomnia; joint pain and slowed growth in children too.
+Read them rather at a medical site such as Web MD.

-Okay, so your child is not performing well at school, but you know he or she is bright.
+So your child is not performing well at school but you know he or she is bright.
 Worse, he may be disruptive and unruly in class; there may even be suggestions that you take him to another school.

 What are the alternatives?
 Is there something else you can do for him or her, before getting them onto the path of mind altering drugs?

 If I have one recollection of my diet at boarding school is that it was very high in starch.
-Whether it was highly refined and glycemic or not, I have no idea, but an excess of carbohydrate stresses the pancreas and plays havoc with blood sugar.
+Whether it was highly refined and glycemic or not, I have no idea, but chronic excessive carbohydrate stresses the pancreas and plays havoc with blood sugar.
 Do you remember that one of main findings with ADHD children is that their brains have difficulty getting enough glucose?

-Try everything, everything, everything before you agree to put your child on mind altering drugs.
+Try everything before you agree to put your child on mind-altering drugs.
 I am absolutely and totally convinced of the merit of these words.
-If attention deficit Bernie can make it through ADHD, then the chances are good that your child can too.
-Good luck!
+If attention deficit Bernie made it through ADHD, then the chances are good that your child can too; good luck.

-Sixty percent of the brain is made up of fat.
-Essential fatty acids cannot be manufactured in the body and must be consumed in the diet.
+Sixty percent of the brain is made up of lard.
+Essential fatty acids cannot be manufactured in the body and must be consumed in our food.

-This is especially true of the omega 3 fatty acids.
-If your child doesn't get them from his food, he'll be like attention deficit Bernie.
+This is especially true of the omega-3 fatty acids.
+If your child does not get them from his food, he will be like attention deficit Bernie.

-There are three of these fatty acids; two are obtained from cold water fish, and one from vegetable sources such as freshly ground flax seed, free range eggs, walnuts and herbs such as purslane.
+There are three of these fatty acids.
+Two are obtained from cold-water fish, and one from vegetable sources such as freshly ground flax seed, free range eggs and walnuts; and herbs such as purslane.

-The amount of omega-3 in free range eggs is three times higher; it's entirely determined by access to greens that are rich in these oils.
+The amount of omega-3 in free range eggs is three times higher; it is entirely determined by access to greens that are rich in these oils.
 This is the stuff that will allow your child to escape what attention deficit Bernie went through.

 This is plenty of research showing that children suffering from a deficiency of folate, vitamin B9, perform poorly in school.
 Is your child getting enough greens in the diet?

-High folate levels are vital for everyone of us from the elderly who will progress more slowly into frailty, the young woman of child-bearing age who could have an infant with a birth defect, and to children at school;
+High folate levels are vital for everyone of us from the elderly who will progress more slowly into frailty, the young woman of child-bearing age who could have an infant with a birth defect and for children at school.

-I wonder, if fed otherwise, attention deficit Bernie would have grown up to be a very different person.
-It wasn't until my chiropractic education where I learned about the importance of our food that I started to get on top of this problem with concentration.
+I wonder if fed otherwise, attention deficit Bernie would have grown up to be a very different person.
+It was not until my postgraduate education where I learned about the importance of our food that I started to get on top of this problem with concentration.
 Read more on the subject at high folate levels and what you can do to prevent attention deficit.

 56 Groenekloof Rd,